Best Creative Homeschool Room Ideas for Every Room

 Although we homeschool year round, in the summer months I always think about new homeschool room ideas to see if we can improve our setup.
-We currently have a desk in Freddie’s bedroom and utilize the kitchen table!
+We currently have a desk in our son’s bedroom and utilize the kitchen table!

 The one thing we have learned in our years of homeschooling is to get the kids involved!

 When we first started the space he used for homeschool looked like a homeschool classroom.
 Although it looked cute and colorful it was completely impractical and actually made him think he was in public school.